iCHAIT/oloviz/Readme.md

 ## Working

-* Go to the url of order history for website you are scraping data.
+* Go to the URL of order history for website you are scraping data.

 > Eg. https://www.foodpanda.sg/orders

 * Then, open the Network's Tab in Developer Console

-* Copy the request for the webpage as CURL command
+* Copy the request for the web page as CURL command

 * Use this [little tool](https://curl.trillworks.com/) to get the python code